Mystique (character): Marauders

 After the Hecatomb battle on Providence, Rogue's team returns to Rogue's childhood home in Caldecott County, Mississippi, which Mystique owns, for some downtime.
 Mystique alerts the X-Men, who come to treat Rogue's illness, that there are intruders in the area.
 Only after Lady Mastermind drops her illusions do the X-Men realize that it is an all-out attack, and that both Lady Mastermind and Omega Sentinel (the latter being possessed by Malice) have defected sides.
 During the Marauders' initial ambush, Mystique prevents Scalphunter from shooting Rogue.
 She then reveals herself as a traitor as well, shoots her adopted daughter, and orders the remaining Marauders to kill the X-Men.

 Mystique remains with the Marauders during the hunt for the first new mutant baby, but is revealed to have murdered Mister Sinister in a plot involving the baby and Rogue's killing touch.
-She also appears to be working with Gambit, who, like her, has ulterior motives to want to betray Mister Sinister.
+She also appears to be working with Gambit, who, like her, has ulterior motives to want to betray Sinister.
 When Sinister approaches Mystique as she is with the comatose Rogue, Mystique shoves Sinister onto Rogue, killing him through fatal skin-to-skin contact.
 Then, in keeping with the words of the Destiny Diaries, she touches the baby's face to Rogue's.
 The baby's touch purges her of the Strain 88 virus and all the residual psyches she had absorbed over her life, including Hecatomb.
 Rogue is sickened by Mystique's manipulations, and leaves.

 Wolverine tracks Mystique to the Middle East and then into Afghanistan.
 It is hinted at that Mystique's recent betrayal is not the only reason Logan is out to kill her, as they have a common history of friendship, love, and ultimately, betrayal.
 After a heated fight, Wolverine wounds Mystique, but denies her the Coup de grâce.